 An adenoma is an abnormal growth of the glandular tissue in the breast.

 Fibroadenomas are the most common types of adenoma in the breast, and they tend to affect women under the age of 30 years, but they may occur in older women too.
-They account for 50 percent of breast biopsies, but they do not usually become cancerous.
+They account for

 They are not cancerous, and they often go away spontaneously.
 Fibroadenomas are generally round and firm with smooth borders.

 Intraductal papillomas are wart-like growths that develop in the ducts of the breast.
 They tend to develop under the nipple.
 Sometimes there is a bloody discharge.
 Younger women tend to have multiple growths, while females nearing the menopause usually have just one.

 If fatty tissue in the breast becomes damaged or broken down, fat necrosis may occur.
 Noncancerous lumps can form in the breast.
 They may be painful.
 There may be a nipple discharge and a dimpling of the skin over the lump.